thomsq/get-repo-loc-stats/README.md

-# GitHub Repository LOC Statistics Tool
+# GitHub Repository Statistics Tool

 This Python script retrieves Lines of Code (LOC) statistics for a specific GitHub repository and username starting from a specified date (default: 2025-01-01).
 It calculates the total changes (additions + deletions) for commits by the specified author.